-Students will present two Engineering Reports in the Year 11 Course; carry out Mid-Course and Final Year 11 Examinations.
+Students will present two Engineering Reports in the Year 11 Course; and Final Year 11 Examinations.
+In Year 12, students will design and test simple structures.
+There will be a Trial HSC Examination prior to the HSC Examination.

 Students will study four (4) modules: